mattbrictson/dotfiles/README.md

 # mattbrictson’s dotfiles

-This project contains the dotfiles and custom shell scripts that I use on my MacBook Pro.
+This project contains the dotfiles and custom shell scripts that I use on my Mac.

 Why keep them at GitHub?
 It’s a way to share advanced shell tips with other developers, and more practically, a way to back up my configuration.
 When I get a new Mac or (knock on wood) need to recover from lost data or a corrupt OS, I can simply clone this repository and immediately be back in business.